-To backpack here, you will need two permits – a Makah Recreation Pass that you can pick up in a variety of places in Neah Bay and an Olympic National Park wilderness permit that you can get at the Wilderness Information Center in Port Angeles.
-At the WIC, be sure to get a tide table, know how to read it and speak to the ranger about your plan.
-It’s best to be at Point of Arches at low tide.
+To backpack here, you will need two permits – a Makah Recreation Pass that you can pick up in a variety of places in Neah Bay and an Olympic National Park wilderness permit that you must reserve online.
+Stop by the Wilderness Information Center to get a tide table and know how to read.
+Its a good idea to speak to a ranger about your plan and plan to be at Point of Arches at low tide.

-You also will need animal-proof canisters that you can rent for a $3 suggested donation from the WIC in Port Angeles.
+You also will need animal-proof canisters that you can rent for a $3 suggested donation from the visitor center in Port Angeles.
 Lastly, you will need to pay for overnight parking that is walking distance from the day parking at the Makah Shi Shi Trailhead.